gfra54/MaintenancePassword/DOCUMENTATION.md

 # Documentation

-Please refer to the addons git repo for more information : https://github.com/gfra54/MaintenancePassword
+Please refer to [the addons git repo](https://github.com/gfra54/MaintenancePassword) for more information